Cover image of "The Winds of War," one of the best novels about World War II

 The Best of Our Spies (Spies #1) by Alex Gerlis (2012) 620 pages ★★★★★—An extraordinary World War II spy story grounded in historical fact

 A number of excellent nonfiction books have been written about the exploits of British Intelligence in World War II, some of them by the practitioners themselves.
-Double Cross: The True Story of the D-Day Spies by Ben McIntyre stands out among recent examples.
+Double Cross: The True Story of the D-Day Spies by Ben McIntyre stands out.
 The title refers to what was variously called the XX Committee, the Twenty Committee, or the Double Cross Committee, a high-level body in British government charged with mounting a number of secret operations to deceive the Germans about the location of the Normandy Invasion.
 Their work, code-named Operation Fortitude and kept secret for decades, was spectacularly successful.
 It may have made the difference between the success or failure of the all-important invasion.

 Naturally, an historical event so rich in detail and possibilities as the Allies’ successful deception that made the Normandy Landing possible has given rise to many spy novels as well as a passel of nonfiction books.
 The most satisfying of the novels I’ve read is The Best of Our Spies, by Alex Gerlis.
 Working on the foundation of historical fact, including some real-life characters as well as the locations where the action really took place, Gerlis has woven a deeply engrossing and suspenseful tale that does as good a job as any nonfiction book in conveying what Operation Fortitude was really like.
 Read the review.